Rishabh4Jakhar/Fraudlens/README.md

 ### MySQL Setup

-Ensure you have a MySQL database created.
+Ensure you have a MySQL database `fraudlens_db` created.
 In `settings.py`, update your DATABASES section:

 ```python
 DATABASES = {